 The fact is that India has what can only be described as a double burden of diseases.
 We have the diseases of the poor—everything from malnutrition to cholera.
 But we also have the diseases of the rich—cancer and diabetes.
 Worse, as the ICMR study shows, the poor, who can ill-afford the diseases of the rich are now afflicted by them.

 But this is where the policy of prevention must kick in.
 We know that these diseases—called non-communicable by the health community—are connected to our lifestyles.
 What do we eat?
 What air we breathe?
 And what environment we live in?
 These are part of the package of "toxic" development.
 A model of development where we first pollute and then think of cleaning up.
 A model where we first industrialise-chemicalise our food, eat unhealthy junk and then think of going to the gym to exercise or eat organic food.
 But the question is can we not avoid the transition?

 Can we not go from being poor but unhealthy to being rich and healthy?
 Why should we inherit the diseases of a lifestyle that can be junked?

 This is where change is essential.
 This is where we need to make crucial linkages—between our health and the health of the environment.
-Today, it is polluted water, which is visible in the deliberate murder of our rivers, which is also one of the largest killers of babies in the country.
-Today it is the lack of clean energy in homes that plagues women cooking on biomass fuel with killer respiratory disorders.
+Today, it is polluted water, which is visible in the deliberate murder of our rivers, that is also one of the largest-killers of babies in the country.
+Today it is the lack of clean energy in homes that makes women cooking on biomass fuel suffer from killer respiratory disorders.
 It is also responsible for pollution that is making air toxic to breathe in our cities.
-So, health is an indicator of the environment.
+So, health is an indicator for the environment.